noteed/euranova/README.md

 What does real-time mean ?
 How often the "last hour" window must be updated ?
 Should the current hour (or current week, etc) be updated before its ending ?

+Would it make sense to have a spout serving as a tick (instead of having a bolt querying its own clock, possibly in a thread) ?
+(Or injecting messages with zero items if not enough actual messages are produced.)

 ## Docker images